MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 9. If $\mbox{gcd}(a^{r/2}-1, N)$ is a prime factor of $N$, return $\mbox{gcd}(a^{r/2}-1, N)$.

 The factoring algorithm is probabilistic: it can been shown that with probability at least one half that $r$ will be even and $a^{r/2} \neq -1 \text{ mod }N$, thus producing a prime factor.
-(See Shor's original paper for details, or Nielsen and Chuang).
+(See [Shor's original paper](https://doi.org/10.1109/SFCS.1994.365700) for details, or one of the reference texts in [For more information](..\quantum-ForMoreInfo)).
 If a prime factor is not returned, then we simply repeat the algorithm from step (1).
+After $n$ tries, the probability that every attempt has failed is at most $2^{-n}$.
+Thus after repeating the algorithm a small number of times success is virtually assured.